Why Use DC Over-Sizing?

 In contrast to solar panels, inverters are generally rated based on their maximum power output capacity.
 So for example, if your solar panels are producing 3000 Watts of power and you connect them to a 2000 Watt inverter then the inverter will give you a power output of 2000 Watts.
 This means that you’ll be “losing” 1000 Watts of power that could have been produced given a larger inverter.
 This situation is called “clipping” and it’s the main reason why some people are reluctant to use DC over-sizing.

 How Big Are Clipping Losses in Ireland?

 You’ll need to take a couple of factors into account when estimating clipping losses.
 Firstly, you’ll need to consider is how much you’re over-sizing by.
 For example, a system with 200% DC over-sizing will have much greater clipping losses than a system with 5% over-sizing.
 Another factor is where in the world your solar panels will be located.
 Generally, the further you are from the equator, the less severe your clipping losses will be.
 See below a table of estimated clipping losses in Ireland depending on DC:AC ratio.
-The method used to estimate these losses is a bit rough but should give a reasonable approximation.

 |DC Over-Sizing||Estimated Clipping Loss|